newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/food-truck-fire-permit.md

 ---
 ## How to Apply

-Contact the `Local Enforcing Agency (LEA)|lea` in the town where you are setting up your food truck.
+Contact the `Local Enforcing Agency (LEA)|lea` in the town where you are setting up your food truck to apply.
 Your LEA can be the local fire department or the New Jersey Division of Fire Safety.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }